 This course investigates general pathology and organ system pathology.
 It includes a brief review of normal structure and function, followed by more in-depth descriptions of specific pathologic processes.
 This course will include basic characteristics, etiology, pathogenesis, clinical features, and diagnostic tools including medical imaging procedures, prognoses, and therapies for each of the specific pathologies.
 The contents of this course include the cardiovascular, nervous, hematopoietic, endocrine and reproductive systems.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis concepts of various specialized equipment, patient preparation and various methods utilized to demonstrate basic anatomy and pathology for advanced radiographic and non-radiographic imaging procedures.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 RADS 1700: ADVANCED MEDICAL IMAGING